What does inflation mean and why is it so high?

 Depending on whether the inflation rate stays steady or jumps up will have an effect on how far your money goes.

 When inflation is high, you get less for your money as prices go up.
 At best, this means that you have less disposable income to spend on wants rather than needs at the end of each month.
 For others, rising prices can cause serious money worries, especially if families don’t have enough money to cover necessities.
+But there is extra support from the government this year for the most vulnerable households, including low-income families.

-Les Cameron (opens in new tab), savings expert at M&G Wealth, says: “Inflation will hit people in various ways, so depending on your age and lifestyle your reality may seem wholly different,”
+Les Cameron, savings expert at M&G Wealth, says: “Inflation will hit people in various ways, so depending on your age and lifestyle your reality may seem wholly different,”

 “Those spending a lot of time at home may feel they are experiencing much higher inflation, with increased energy and food prices and, for many, the dramatic rise in the cost of fuel is taking its toll”.